Lukh2010/Login_Page-Database/README.md

 (that all in the database folder of course)

-## For Admin Access (Only Test Version)
+## For Admin Access

-Use code this Code when you register: Vp2dykzmTD9/q8BzwItVAPZH1cCdWZnsOPDZDdbMHK8=
+Use this code on the list_users page to see all the information: Vp2dykzmTD9/q8BzwItVAPZH1cCdWZnsOPDZDdbMHK8=